Perspective | After a university falls in Afghanistan, a D.C. organization scrambles to keep students safe and still learning

 “Save my future,” reads another held by a boy.

-The university receives funding through the U.S. government and private donations, and the nonprofit is trying to raise more money through a GoFundMe.
+The university receives funding through the U.S. government and private donations, and the nonprofit is trying to raise more money through a GoFundMe drive.
 The funds, Schweitzer says, will go toward getting students and staff safety settled in two or three locations, so that they can support one another through remote learning.

 “We’re not going away,” Schweitzer says.
 “We’re not closing.”